 - CoBE : After review and approval by the department chair, the Curriculum Review Committee and action by the Senate of the whole, proposals go to the dean.

 - CoP: Proposals are reviewed by the Curriculum Committee, and voted on by the entire faculty; once approved by faculty vote, proposals go to the dean for final review and approval.

 - CAS: After approval by the department faculty, department chair and division chair, proposals go to the college Curriculum Review Committee, then to the associate dean acting as delegate of the dean.

 Special Topics and Experimental Courses

 UH Hilo Policy on Special Topics and Experimental Courses.
 In addition to courses listed in the University catalog and offered regularly by departments, special courses may be offered under -94 (special topics) and -97, -98 (experimental courses) numbers.

 In addition to courses listed in the University catalog and offered regularly by departments, special courses may be offered under -94 (special topics) and -97, -98 (experimental courses) numbers.
 A course on the same special topic may be offered only twice.
 The same course content may not be offered as both a Special Topics and Experimental Course.

 A special topics or experimental course can not be offered more than twice as such; to offer the course again, the department must propose it as a regular course and submit it to the curriculum review process via Curriculum Central at least one year in advance.

-Special topics (-94),experimental (-97, -98), and directed reading (-99) courses use a Special Topic/Experimental Course Proposal form generated by the Office of the Registrar and do not go through the usual review process.
+Special topics (-94),experimental (-97, -98), and directed reading (-99) are requested via a paper form to the Office of the Registrar and are not entered into the Curriculum Management System.